ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Preliminaries

-Prior studies on concept learning have focused on text-conditioned diffusion models, such as Textual Inversion, DreamBooth, and Custom Diffusion.
-These models operate within the text-to-image (T2I) paradigm, where a text prompt ($y$) serves as input to generate the corresponding image ($x_{gen}$) representing the given prompt $y$.
-A popular approach within T2I is the Latent Diffusion Model (LDM), which incorporates two key modules: 1) Textual Encoder ($C_\theta$): This module generates embeddings corresponding to the input text prompt; 2) Generator ($\mathcal{E}_\phi$): The generator estimates the noise iteratively from the input randomly sampled matrix at timestamp $t$ ($z_t$), conditioned on the text.
+Prior studies on concept learning have focused on text-conditioned diffusion models, such as Textual Inversion~\cite{gal2022image}, DreamBooth~\cite{ruiz2022dreambooth}, and Custom Diffusion~\cite{kumari2022multi}.
+These models operate within the T2I paradigm, where a text prompt ($y$) serves as input to generate the corresponding image ($x_{gen}$) representing the given prompt $y$.
+A popular approach within T2I is the Latent Diffusion Model (LDM)~\cite{rombach2022high}, which incorporates two key modules: \begin{enumerate}[noitemsep] \item Textual Encoder ($C_\theta$): This module generates embeddings corresponding to the input text prompt; \item Generator ($\epsilon_\phi$): The generator estimates the noise iteratively from the input randomly sampled matrix at timestamp $t$ ($z_t$), conditioned on the text. \end{enumerate}

-Since T2I models solely consider text input, it becomes necessary to represent the target concept $c$ in terms of text tokens.
+Since T2I models solely consider text input, the target concept ($c$) is represented in terms of text tokens.
 These tokens can subsequently be employed to generate images associated with concept $c$.
-Therefore, the concept learning task is approached as an image inversion problem, aiming to map the target concept back to the text-embedding space.
+Therefore, in Textual Inversion, the concept learning task is approached as an image inversion problem, aiming to map the target concept back to the text-embedding space.

 Let V\textsuperscript{*} denote the text tokens corresponding to the learned concept $c$.
 Once the optimal mapping from V\textsuperscript{*} to the target concept is determined, we can generate concept-specific images using the LDM by providing V\textsuperscript{*} in the text prompt.
 Suppose we are provided with $m$ images ($X_{1:m}$) of the target concept $c$.
-Now, in order to learn the text tokens V\textsuperscript{*} corresponding to the concept $c$ from the set of images $X_{1:m}$, the textual inversion technique aims to optimize V\textsuperscript{*} by reconstructing $X_{1:m}$ using the objective function of the LDM with frozen parameters $\theta$ and $\phi$:
+Now, in order to learn the text tokens V\textsuperscript{*} corresponding to the concept $c$ from the set of images $X_{1:m}$, the Textual Inversion methodology aims to optimize V\textsuperscript{*} by reconstructing $X_{1:m}$ using the objective function of the LDM with frozen parameters $\theta$ and $\phi$:

-In the case of DreamBooth, instead of finding the optimal V\textsuperscript{*}, it optimizes the model parameter $\phi$ associated with the noise estimator.
+In the case of DreamBooth and Custom Diffusion, instead of finding the optimal V\textsuperscript{*}, it optimizes the model parameter $\phi$ associated with the noise estimator ($\epsilon_{\phi}$).
 This optimization process enables the model to learn the mapping between randomly initialized V\textsuperscript{*} and the target concept $c$.
-Once $\phi^{*}$ is obtained, it can be used to generate images related to the target concept whenever the V\textsuperscript{*} token is provided as an input text token.
-This optimization strategy follows the same LDM objective function\footnote{DreamBooth uses the additional regularizer term to maintain the compositionality.}: